CASR: A Robust Cyclic Framework for Arbitrary Large-Scale Super-Resolution with Distribution Alignment and Self-Similarity Awareness: Method

 \subsection{Training Strategy}

-We adopt SD-Turbo as the backbone of our framework, which is a single-step diffusion model optimized for fast generation.
+We adopt SD-Turbo \cite{sd_turbo} as the backbone of our framework, which is a single-step diffusion model optimized for fast generation.
 During fine-tuning, all pretrained parameters are kept frozen, and lightweight adaptation is achieved through LoRA modules applied to both the VAE encoder and the denoising U-Net.
 To ensure deterministic refinement, the stochastic noise injection process in diffusion sampling is disabled.
 Given a superpixel-aligned input image, the module performs encoding, denoising, and decoding through a VAE–U-Net–VAE pipeline, while structural control signals from the ControlNet \cite{zhang2023adding} branch are injected into the U-Net decoder to guide structure-aware reconstruction.
 The final output is a high-quality, detail-enhanced high-resolution image.

-\textbf{Two-stage Training.} CASR is trained in two stages: a \emph{super-resolution stage} and an \emph{self-similarit stage}.
+\textbf{Two-stage Training.} CASR is trained in two stages: a \emph{super-resolution stage} and a \emph{self-similarity stage}.
 In the first stage, the SD-Turbo backbone is fine-tuned while omitting the SARM, focusing on high-quality reconstruction with both perceptual and structural fidelity.
 The reconstruction loss is:

 To better exploit geometric cues, a depth consistency loss is introduced.
 Given depth maps $d^k$ and $d^{\text{gt}}$ from DepthAnything \cite{yang2024depth}, both normalized to $[0, 1]$, the alignment loss is: